SimonB97/whisper-word-ts-csv/README.md

 ## Configuration

-You can configure the script by modifying the following variables at the top of the script:
+You can configure the script by modifying the following variables at the top of the script (or by passing arguments, see above):

 - `model`: The Whisper model to use.
 Options include 'tiny', 'base', 'small', 'medium', and 'large'.
 The default is 'small'.
 - `max_duration`: The maximum duration of the audio file in seconds.
 The default is 600.